BingleBangle-BH/RET/README.md

 ![Example of secret file branch](/images/RET%20-%20file-branch-for-secret.png)

-## :pushpin: Set Up - Smart Contract
-If you have trouble with setting up the typescripts you can refer to [Troubleshoot](###-Troubleshooting-Typescript)

 ## :pushpin: Set Up - Backend Instructions
 If you have trouble with setting up the typescripts you can refer to [Troubleshoot](#troubleshooting-typescript)
 ```